netra212/GoogleTranslate/README.md

 # GoogleTranslate

-Building Google Translator with Sequence to Sequence Models....!
+Building Mini Google Translator with Sequence to Sequence Models....!